suhaotian/xior/README.md

 ## Intro

-A lite http request lib based on **fetch** with plugin support and similar API to axios.
+A Lightweight HTTP request library based on **fetch** with plugin support and similar API to axios.

 **Features:**